Random minibatch subgradient algorithms for convex problems with functional constraints: Parallel random minibatch subgradient algorithm

-Here, $\a_k>0$ and $\beta>0$ are deterministic stepsizes and recall that $s_f(x)$ denotes a subgradient of $f$ at $x$ and $g_\o^+(x) = \max \{g_\o(x), 0\}$.
-The method takes one subgradient step for the objective function, followed by $N$ feasibility updates in \textit{parallel}, which are then averaged and projected onto the set $Y$.
-At each of the feasibility update step a random constraint is selected from the collection of the constraint sets, i.e., the index variable $\o_{k}^{i}$ is random with values in the set $\A$.
-The vector $d_{k}^{i}$ is chosen as $d_{k}^{i} \in \partial g^+_{\o_{k}^{i}}(v_{k})$ if $g^+_{\o_{k}^{i}}(v_{k})>0$ and $d_{k}^{i}=d$ for some $d \ne 0$ if $g^+_{\o_{k}^{i}}(v_{k})=0$.
-When $g^+_{\o_{k}^{i}}(v_{k})=0$, we have $z_{k}^{i}=v_k$ for any choice of $d\ne0$.
 The initial point $x_0\in Y$ is selected randomly with an arbitrary distribution.
 The projection on the set $Y$ in the updates \eqref{eq-grad-update} and \eqref{eq-feas-update} is used to ensure that each $v_k$ and $x_k$ remain in the set $Y$, over which the functions $f$ and $g_\o$ are assumed to have bounded subgradients.
-Our next assumption deals with the random variables $\o_k^i$.
+Our next assumption deals with the random variables $\o_k^i$ for $i=1:N$ chosen according to the probability distribution $\textbf{P}$.
 For this, we introduce the sigma-field $\F_{k}$ induced by the history of the method, i.e., by the realizations of the initial point $x_0$ and the variables $\o_t^i$ up to main iteration~$k$:

 which contains the same information as the set $\{x_0\}\cup \{\{v_{t}, x_t\}\mid 1\le t\le k\}$.
 For notational convenience, we will allow $k=0$ by letting $\F_{0}=\{x_0\}$.
 We impose the following assumption.